darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/05 - The Guardian's Burden.md

 "You think I'm... that I have the authority to—" Samantha began.

 "I think," Vera said carefully, "that you survived direct confrontation with Tengus when centuries-old wards couldn't slow him down.
 I think your blessed armor responds to spiritual corruption with protective radiance that belongs to no mortal magical tradition.
-And I think that if we're going to survive the next three days, we need someone who can do more than just fight—we need someone who can cleanse."
+And I think that if we're going to survive what's coming, we need someone who can do more than just fight—we need someone who can cleanse."

 Melf stepped closer to Samantha, his protective instincts fully engaged by the weight of responsibility being placed on someone he had come to think of as family.
 "What exactly are you asking her to do?"